 Greetings from the Tiny-House-sphere! 🙂

 As the tiny house movement continues to gain popularity, so does the number of tiny homes for sale.
-You know that we at Container Home Hub do our very best to research each home in it’s entirely before we share it with you.
+You know that we at Container Home Hub do our very best to research each shipping container home in its entirety before we share it with you.

 - Price: $55,000